 The film will address why body image has become a global problem and will offer solutions to help children (8-12 years old) to foster a positive body image.
-Topics in Embrace Kids will include social media, photoshopping, ‘fitspiration’, role models, and the influence of media and advertising on body image.
+Topics explored in Embrace Kids will include social media, photoshopping, diversity, role models, and the influence of media and advertising on body image.

-The film will be presented in a 60 – minute (approximate) format.
 Once created, Embrace Kids will be made available to schools globally as a free resource to help teachers, community leaders, and health professionals deliver the important message of positive body image through entertaining and engaging storytelling.

 EXECUTIVE PRODUCERS: Teresa Palmer, Celeste Barber, Natasha Stott Despoja.
-TARYN BRUMFITT BIO

 Taryn Brumfitt is an internationally recognised keynote speaker and the fiercely passionate thought leader behind the Body Image Movement.

 Best-selling author and director of the inspiring social-change documentary, Embrace, Taryn’s global crusade to end the body dissatisfaction epidemic has seen her recognised by the United Nations Women, Amy Poehler’s Smart Girls and the Geena Davis Institute.